 The Allure of Fungi

-This book isn’t a necessary read, especially if your main goal is identification.
+This book isn’t a field guide.
+I wouldn’t recommend buying it if your main goal is identification.
+I would recommend it to any other fungi enthusiast.
 It will give you an appreciation for the complexity of fungi and inspire you to learn more.

 A Field Guide to Australian Fungi